hpethen/EES_Delta_Survey_Test/README.md

 # EES_Delta_Survey_Test QGIS
  EES Delta Survey data for the test project involving Gharbiya Governorate.
+All the data is taken from the EES Delta Survey data (https://www.ees.ac.uk/our-cause/research/delta-survey.html) and the accompanying publication.
+J. Spencer 2024.
+Archaeological Sites of the Nile Delta of Egypt: A gazetteer.
+Egypt Exploration Society.
+The data is used here to test the QGIS2Web plugin of QGIS 3.
+If you have access to this please do not pass on this data or webmap.